 I finished the book anyway!
 It was a story about a magical ghost horse that showed up to a girl asking for some help.
 It was an awesome story for a young girl.

 I came to realize how learning English can be very beneficial.
-English provided me a wider interpretation of society than before.
-The world is such a big place and offers a lot of adventure.
+English provided me with a wider interpretation of society than before.
+The world is such a big place and offers a lot of adventures.
 I was glad that I stepped out of my comfort zone and studied another language.